 So What’s The Solution?
 Here’s Some Suggested Alternatives

 2. Set positive intentions.
-We must also make a distinction between our intentions versus our goals.
+We must also make a distinction between our intentions and our goals.
 An intention is a direction we want to pursue, preferably with passion.
-My experience is that people are often confused, and unclear about the intentions of how they want to live and achieve, and therefore a focus on goals doesn’t assist them with clarifying their intentions.
-When I work with people as their coach and mentor, they often tell me they’ve set goals such as “I want to be wealthy,” or “I want to be more beautiful/popular,” “I want a better relationship/ideal partner.”
+My experience is that people are often confused and unclear about the intentions of how they want to live and achieve, and therefore, a focus on goals doesn’t assist them with clarifying their intentions.
+When I work with people as their coach and mentor, they often tell me they’ve set goals such as “I want to be wealthy,” “I want to be more beautiful/popular,” and “I want a better relationship/ideal partner.”
 They don’t realize they’ve just described the symptoms or outcomes of the problems in their life.
-The cause of the problem, that many resist facing, is themselves.
+The cause of the problem that many resist facing is themselves.
 They don’t realize that for a change to occur, if one is desirable, they must change themselves.
 Once they make the personal changes, everything around them can alter, which may make the goal irrelevant.
-There’s an old saying: “you don’t get what you want in life, you get in life what you are.”
+There’s an old saying: “You don’t get what you want in life.
+You get in life what you are.”

 7. Measure the milestones (on the path or journey) rather than the goal attainment (the destination).
 One of the more serious problems with measuring goal attainment is the “all or nothing” effect.
-Either you reach the goal or you don’t.
-Anything less than reaching goal can create a psychological state of failure, which then becomes demotivating.
-Instead, measuring your progress (milestones) on a daily, short interval basis, can provide you with more positive feedback and motivation.
+Either you reach the goal, or you don’t.
+Anything less than reaching a goal can create a psychological state of failure, which then becomes demotivating.
+Instead, measuring your progress (milestones) on a daily, short-interval basis can provide you with more positive feedback and motivation.